sigsum/sigsum-go/doc/tools.md

 ssh-keygen -q -N '' -t ed25519 -f KEY-FILE
 ```

-For this command, "generate" may be abbreviated as just "gen".
+For this command, "generate" may be abbreviated "gen" (which is the
+older deprecated sub command name; please migrate to "generate").

 ## Public key conversion